-- How can you ensure your children’s safety, health, education, well being and happiness in this new world involving two households?
+- How can I ensure my children’s safety, health, education, well being and happiness in this new world involving two households?

 How the Doyle Law Group Protects Your Children During Divorce

 At the Doyle Law Group, we know how important children are in our lives, and we resolve to guide each client through every custodial option.
-Our goal is protecting the safety and welfare of children, and ensuring an enriching relationship from now and into the future.
+Our goal is protecting the safety and welfare of children, and ensuring an enriching relationship now and in the future.

 We believe that our client’s need to focus on their kids during this difficult time of transition and so we focus on protecting their legal rights and dealing with the legal issues.

 We work with each of our clients to create goals and formulate a plan that protects your kids and addresses your concerns.
-Then, we put that plan into affect while ensuring that everything possible is done to help your children adjust.
+Then we put that plan into action while ensuring that everything possible is done to help your children adjust.

-We also offer assistance and resources if needed to help parents adjust to new challenges and assist parties in co-parenting in a new environment, or parenting alone as is sometimes necessary.
+If needed, we also offer assistance and resources to help parents adjust to new challenges.
+This includes assisting parties in co-parenting in a new environment or parenting alone, as is sometimes necessary.

 Coming to a Custody Agreement

-While no agreement is perfect, we assist Clients in formulating and presenting workable custodial schedules using our extensive experience and expertise to address problems and potential problems ahead of time, thereby avoiding trouble down the road.
+While no agreement is perfect, we assist clients in formulating and presenting workable custodial schedules.
+Using our extensive experience and expertise, we aim to address problems ahead of time to avoid trouble down the road.

-What if I Work Out an Arrangement with my Spouse for Custody?
+What if I Work Out a Custody Arrangement With my Spouse?

-If our Client works out an agreement with the other parent for custodial time, we work with our Client’s to make sure that the agreement is practical and will meet their goals in the months and years to come.
+If you work out an agreement with the other parent for custodial time, we work with you to make sure that the agreement is practical and will meet your goals in the months and years to come.